-The Company's activities are financed by periodic capital raisings, through private share placings and the issue of other financial instruments.
-For more advanced projects such as the CS Project the Board will seek to secure additional funding from a range of sources, for example debt funding, pre-financing through offtake agreements and other joint arrangements.
+Until the Company becomes profitable and self-funding, its operations are financed by periodic capital raisings, through private share placings, the issue of other financial instruments and through project sales and joint ventures.
+Where possible the Board will seek to secure additional funding from a range of sources, for example debt funding, pre-financing through offtake agreements and other joint arrangements.

 Over the past few years, the Company has established a valuable portfolio of drill-ready precious metal, base metal and industrial mineral projects.
 Our strategy remains to valorise those projects through sale or other arrangements seeking, wherever possible, free-carried exposure to increases in value and production from the projects.
-Examples during the year include the agreement with Kinross Gold on the Jacksons Wash Project and the agreement with Tolsa USA Inc. on the Pioche Sepiolite Project as detailed in the Operating Review on pages 8 and 9 respectively, both of which include retained royalty interests.